About

 Sarah

 Sarah is a certified speech therapist, creative empath, and nature enthusiast.
-She has worked with children and families over the past 20 years enhancing their communication skills.
+She has worked with children and families over the past 20 years.

-Her love for nature, singing, and art has fueled her soul since she was a child.
+Her love for creativity has fueled her soul since she was a child.
 In her spare time she enjoys creating music, gardening, hiking, foraging, and anything that gets her hands dirty.

-Sarah leads workshops at Coastal Mudworks for younger age groups and helps Rebecca as a studio assistant.
+Sarah organizes workshops, classes, and events at Coastal Mudworks and helps Rebecca as studio assistant.